 - a.
 Facilities should be prepared to perform diagnostic testing if the index of suspicion is high.
-Facilities should develop a plan for collecting respiratory specimens and performing influenza testing (e.g., Real-Time PCR, immunofluorescence, and rapid diagnostic test) when influenza-like illness (ILI) clusters occur or when influenza is suspected in a resident.
-To obtain influenza test kits for testing specimens at IDPH laboratories, please complete the Clinical Supplies Requisition Form and fax to the IDPH Springfield lab at 217-558-3476.
-(Also remember you must report the influenza outbreak to your LHD.) - b.
+Facilities should develop a plan for collecting respiratory specimens and performing influenza testing (e.g., Real-Time PCR, and rapid molecular or nucleic acid based diagnostic test) when influenza-like illness (ILI) clusters occur or when influenza is suspected in a resident. - b.
 If your facility is experiencing an outbreak, institute the facility's plan for collection and handling of specimens to identify influenza virus as the causal agent early in the outbreak (within one to two days of symptom onset) by performing rapid influenza virus testing of multiple residents with recent onset of symptoms suggestive of influenza.
+However, it is important to note that rapid antigen or immunofluorescence tests (not rapid molecular tests) are not as sensitive in detecting influenza and a negative test may warrant confirmation with PCR/NAAT testing.
 In addition, consult with your LHD regarding the shipment of specimens for RT-PCR testing to IDPH laboratory in order to determine the influenza virus type and subtype.
 For collection, shipping, and submission details, please contact your LHD.
 If testing through a hospital or private laboratory, ensure that the laboratory performing the tests notifies the facility of results promptly.
-Once an outbreak is confirmed, additional testing is not typically indicated.